theislab/dca/README.md

 `dca matrix.csv results`

 where `matrix.csv` is a CSV/TSV-formatted raw count matrix with genes in rows and cells in columns.
 Cell and gene labels are mandatory.

-Results folder contains dropout, mean and dispersion matrices in TSV format. `mean.tsv` is the main output of the method.
+### Results

+Output folder contains the main output file (representing the mean parameter of ZINB distribution) as well as some additional matrices in TSV format:

+- `mean.tsv` is the main output of the method which represents the mean parameter of the ZINB distribution.
+This file has the same dimensions as the input file (except that the zero-expression genes or cells are excluded).
+It is formatted as a `gene x cell` matrix.
+Additionally, `mean_norm.tsv` file contains the library size-normalized expressions of each cell and gene.

+- `pi.tsv` and `dispersion.tsv` files represent dropout probabilities and dispersion for each cell and gene.
+Matrix dimensions are same as `mean.tsv` and the input file.

+- `reduced.tsv` file contains the hidden representation of each cell (in a 32-dimensional space by default), which denotes the activations of bottleneck neurons.

 Use `-h` option to see all available parameters and defaults.